ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Features

-- Cookie-based DoS mitigation.
+- DoS mitigation (cookie-based).

 See also the properties of TLS.

 ### Protocol Dependencies

 - QUIC transport relies on UDP.
-- QUIC transport relies on TLS 1.3 for authentication and initial key derivation.
+- QUIC transport relies on TLS 1.3 for peer authentication and initial key derivation.
-- TLS within QUIC relies on a reliable stream abstraction for its handshake.
+- TLS within QUIC relies on QUIC for reliable handshake record transmission and receipt.

 ### Variant: Google QUIC {#section-gquic}